WorldHealthOrganization/tbsequencing-infrastructure/README.md

 The low cost environment has:

-1. no web application firewall (WAF)
+1. no private subnet, no NAT Gateway (i.e. all resources sit in public subnets)
-2. no private subnet, no NAT Gateway (i.e. all resources sit in public subnets)
+2. lower computational resources for RDS, ECS Fargate task, EC2 bastion

-3. lower computational resources for RDS, ECS Fargate task, EC2 bastion
+In addition, if you set *waf* to false, it will have no Web Application Firewall built in.

 # Checklist for deploying
 - Admin access to an AWS vanilla account